VenusY/portfolio/README.md

 There is a projects section which features my current best projects.

-You can access the sites or apps themselves by clicking on the title of the project or the 'new tab' icon at the bottom of each project preview, which will open the site or app in a new tab.
+You can access the sites or apps themselves by clicking on the title of the project or the 'new tab' icon at the bottom of each project description, which will open the site or app in a new tab.

-You can access the GitHub repositories for these projects by clicking on the GitHub logo at the bottom of each project preview, which will open the repository in a new tab.
+You can access the GitHub repositories for these projects by clicking on the GitHub logo at the bottom of each project description, which will open the repository in a new tab.